amdy87/MySQL-Filesystem/README.md

 ### Testing
 - Write unit tests for components using React Testing Library.
 - Test both the UI and interaction logic.
+- Each file will have associated unit test files
-- Maintain above 80% coverage
+- Maintain above 60% coverage

 # Typescript Standards